itris/maneki-neko/README.md

 - [Product Category Url Fix](https://github.com/aune-io/magento2-product-category-url-fix) — Fix Magento 2 core behaviour on product category url generation.
 - [Log to Sentry](https://github.com/justbetter/magento2-sentry) — Module integrates the Sentry sdk into magento 2.
 Depending on the log level configured in the backend of magento 2, notifications and errors can be send to sentry.
 - [Whoops error handling](https://github.com/yireo/Yireo_Whoops) — This module replaces the default error and exception handling of Magento 2, and replaces it with Whoops.
-- [Scope Hints](https://github.com/avstudnitz/AvS_ScopeHint2) — Displays a hint when a configuration value is overwritten on a lower scope website or store view.
+- [AvS_ScopeHint2](https://github.com/avstudnitz/AvS_ScopeHint2) / [EW_ConfigScopeHints](https://github.com/ericthehacker/magento2-configscopehints) — Displays a hint when a configuration value is overwritten on a lower scope website or store view.
 - [Product Grid Category Filter](https://github.com/aune-io/magento2-product-grid-category-filter) — Add category column and filter in an efficient way to the product grid in the Magento 2 admin.
 - [Auto Invoice](https://github.com/aune-io/magento2-autoinvoice) — Magento 2 procedure to automatically invoice orders in a given status.
 - [ResetUiBookmarks](https://github.com/magenizr/Magenizr_ResetUiBookmarks) — Usually a technical person ( e.g developer ) is required to reset those filters back to default.
 This can be annoying for a client and create unnecessarily noise for a developer team.
 Here are the advantages of Reset UI Bookmarks.